With Teeth: Writing and recording

+As production progressed, the album moved away from its original Bleedthrough title and became With Teeth.
+Reznor said that the completed record was more lyric-oriented than The Fragile and that its songs were more fully developed before the mixing stage, resulting in fewer substantial changes during production.
+By early 2005, the album had been completed and Nine Inch Nails began rehearsing for its supporting tour, ending the band's prolonged period of inactivity.
+The resulting album represented a significant shift in Nine Inch Nails' creative process.
+Whereas The Fragile had been characterized by dense arrangements and extensive studio experimentation, With Teeth emphasized concise songwriting, live performance and a greater sense of immediacy.
+Reznor's sobriety also became an important thematic influence, although he avoided presenting the album as a conventional recovery narrative.
+He later described its central concerns as different stages of discovering one's identity in a new life, with sobriety serving as a major underlying influence on the material.

 Reznor was heavily inspired by the use of more analog electronic effects and instruments, specifically tape delay and modular synthesizers.
 A post on the band's official website dated May 5 indicated that Reznor, Ross, and Leo Herrera were in the studio recording and "refining" rough new material.
 It also stated Jerome Dillon was on drums on these sessions.
 Mixing began on October 28, and Reznor revealed on New Year's Eve that the album was complete and would be titled With Teeth.